July 31, Reading 1 – 1 Samuel 3

 We see again the call from the Lord to stand firm against idolatry.

-But too we have Him declaring His diligence and compassion.
+But we have Him declaring His diligence and compassion.

 This is beautiful imagery.

-He has made us.
-He will bear us.
-He will carry us and save us.
+God has made us.
+God will bear us.
+God will carry us and save us.

 Hallelujah, what a Saviour!
 He alone is God!

 There is none like You.
 There is no other.
-You have shown us this from the beginning, and You will show us through the end.
+You have shown us this truth from the beginning, and You will show us through to the end.

 Thank You that even in our old age You are God, the Lord, our Saviour.

-Please mark us as a people singular in our devotion to You, listening to only Your voice.
+Please mark us as a people singular in our devotion to You, whether young, old or in-between.

 Amen.